puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 ##### Metrics Scraper

+If LLM engine metrics are used for load balancer, then a metrics scraper is used to poll realtime metrics of LLM endpoints periodically.

 The metrics scraper MUST poll or subscribe to backend metrics at a configurable interval.
 The sampling interval SHOULD balance freshness against scrape cost.

 Metrics older than a configured freshness threshold SHOULD be treated as stale and SHOULD receive reduced or zero weight in the scheduler.

 ### Schedule Algorithsm

 As mentioned before, there are no unified LLM engine capabilities, metrics and KV events defined across the industry.

-Considering the compatibility requirement, ASE will use a general and reliable way to do load balancer, which will be based on the local LLM statistics of what load balancer can collect, refered as light-LLM-aware,  as to the metrics and capabilities of remote LLM engine, will not be considered currently.
+Considering the compatibility requirement, ASE will use a general and reliable way to do load balancing, which will be based on the local LLM request and response statistics of what load balancer can collect, refered as light-LLM-aware, as to the metrics and capabilities of remote LLM engine, will not be considered currently.

-So the proposal schedule Algorithsms are: round robin/weighted round robin/IP-Hash/light-LLM-aware.
+So the proposal schedule algorithms are: round robin/weighted round robin/IP-Hash/light-LLM-aware.

-As to the algorithsm of light-LLM-aware, it's based on the local statistics of LLM requests and responses :
+As to the algorithsm of light-LLM-aware, it's based on the following local statistics of LLM requests and responses:

 - Query per second(QPS)
 - Time To First Token(TTFT)